Whitchurch

 From London Street, walk in the direction that heads away from the town centre and look out for a small lane on your right called ‘Town Mill Lane’.
 Take this to start the walk.

-Cross the bridge and turn left, to walk with the river on your left.
+Cross the bridge, turn left and walk with the river on your left.
 After a few metres you will come to a place where dogs can access the river via a step.
-Walk along this section of river with private gardens along the opposite bank.
+Continue along this section of river with private gardens along the opposite bank.

 The first landmark you will come to is Town Mill, now a private home.
 Cross the bridge here and look out for trout in the crystal clear water.
 Turn left immediately after the bridge and continue with the river to your left.

-At the end of this section, you will go through a gate into a field that has cattle in.
+At the end of this section, go through a gate into a field that has cattle in.
 The path skirts along the top edge of the field and dogs should be on leads.
-At the opposite side of the field, you will go through another gate and you should then turn immediately left and follow the fence line down to the bottom of the field before turning right towards the farm buildings.
+At the opposite end of the field, go through another gate and then turn immediately left to follow the fence line down to the bottom of the field before turning right towards the farm buildings.

 After the mill, cross the beautiful stone bridge and proceed down the quiet lane.
 Just after the lane goes over a stream, look out for the gate and footpath sign on your left.
 This will lead you across a field, with the buildings of the mill visible in the distance to your left.